hotosm/hot-summit-2021/sponsorship.markdown

   Link: mailto:rachel.vannice@hotosm.org
 ---

-Sponsorship of the HOT Summit demonstrates your organization’s commitment to reducing the impact of crises and contributing to the Sustainable Development Goals through open map data.
+Sponsorship of the Humanitarian OpenStreetMap Summit 2020 demonstrates your organization’s commitment to reducing the impact of crises and contributing to the Sustainable Development Goals through open map data.

-Sponsorship has a direct impact on the ability of mappers from least developed countries to attend, by enabling HOT to provide travel and admission scholarships.
+Sponsorship has a direct impact on the ability of mappers from least developed countries to attend, by enabling the Humanitarian OpenStreetMap Team to provide travel and admission scholarships.

-We are open to creative options to support the HOT Summit virtually in 2020 or for next year's in-person event. <a href="mailto:rachel.vannice@hotosm.org">Please contact us</a> if interested.
+We are open to creative options to support the Summit virtually in 2020 or for next year's in-person event. <a href="mailto:rachel.vannice@hotosm.org">Please contact us</a> if interested.

 ## Want to donate to HOT directly?